-I have seen studies that show it works and other that show it does not.
+I have seen studies that show it works and others that show it does not.
 See each person has their own determinant criterion on the weights they should attribute to different value ratios and indicators.
 Therefore, there is no consensus.
-Further on a simple indicator like P/E some studies say low P/E’s do better and some say high, some say look at P/E momentum and future P/Es.
+Further on a simple indicator like P/E, some studies say low P/E’s do better and some say high, some say look at P/E momentum and future P/Es.
 I am sorry I am not giving you a black or white answer but if it was really that easy someone would have modeled it and be a trillionaire by now.

 Why I am a value investor and why I am not

 Value investing largely ignores market timing.
 I wrote this article that brings out the importance of market timing and how to do it.
-Also value or at least book value investing does do well for the type of investments I like to invest in.
+Also, value or at least book value investing does do well for the type of investments I like to invest in.
 However, I use a combination of market timing and some value considerations when making my choices.
 But really I am not a true value investor.
 I think all boats go up and down with the tide and the direction of the market is what will determine if you will make a profit in a diversified portfolio.
 To beat the market you will need a lot more than book value measures.

-Use value and cost investment information as a check, with something like stock scouter, but not as a decision making process, this needs to be based on the market as a whole, management of the company and its direction.
+Use value and cost investment information as a check, with something like stock scouter, but not as a decision-making process, this needs to be based on the market as a whole, management of the company and its direction.

 My largest criticism of value investing is because I studied economics and so I am perhaps more of an economist than an accountant (did I mention accountants love this type of valuation of stocks, they need to latch onto something concrete and certain).
 Economists see price determined subjectively as manifest by supply and demand, not by some intrinsic value.
 This is the basis of the market and capitalism.

 Therefore, does value investing work?
 No. It is nothing special.
-Use value investing plus you own personal evaluation of the direction of the company and management and you have a good strategy to put money and capital into the equity markets and make a profit.
+Use value investing plus your own personal evaluation of the direction of the company and management and you have a good strategy to put money and capital into the equity markets and make a profit.